 As president of Michigan Legislative Consultants, Tim loves the challenge of influencing legislation.
-With more than 25 years of success in government service, campaign management and government affairs advocacy, his strategic “big picture” approach allows him to make seemingly unrelated connections work to the clients’ advantage.
+With over 30 years of success in government service, campaign management and government affairs advocacy, his strategic “big picture” approach allows him to make seemingly unrelated connections work to the clients’ advantage.

 Prior to becoming president of MLC, Tim was appointed as Governor John Engler’s Campaign Manager to manage his 1998 re-election campaign.
 Former positions also included stints in the Michigan House and Senate, Oakland County government and Senior Director of Government Affairs of the Michigan Credit Union League.
 From a volunteer perspective, Tim served as Vice Chairman of the Michigan Economic Growth Authority, Chairman of the State Board of Canvassers and was a member of the Local Government Claims Review Board.